AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 Format: `export`

 * The file will be downloaded in the user's `Downloads` folder with the format `Campusbook_contacts.csv`.
-* In the case where `Campusbook_contacts.csv` already exists in the user's `Downloads` folder, the old one will be replaced.
+* In the case where `CampusBook_contacts.csv` already exists in the user's `Downloads` folder, the old one will be replaced.

 --------------------------------------------------------------------------------------------------------------------
 ### Importing data : `import`